yugr/python-hate/README.md

 ## Zero static checking

-The most critical problem of Python is complete lack of static checking (it does not even detect missing variable definitions). which increases debugging time and makes refactoring more time-consuming than needed.
+The most critical problem of Python is complete lack of static checking (it does not even detect missing variable definitions) which increases debugging time and makes refactoring more time-consuming than needed.
 This becomes particularly obvious when you run your app on a huge amount of data overnight, just to detect missing initialization in some rarely called function in the morning.